landlab/landlab/docs/source/development/practices/dev_guide_releases.rst

 1. Start by updating the tutorials repository.
 To do this, locally checkout the tutorials repo and merge `landlab/tutorials/next` into `landlab/tutorials/release`.

-Push these changes to the tutorials remote.
+   Edit the commit message to include `[skip ci]` and push these changes to the tutorials remote.

-   **Note: The CI may fail for the tutorials repository at first.**
+   **Note: We add the `[skip ci]` because if there are changes in `landlab/landlab/master` that are not yet in a distributed version of landlab, we do not expect the tutorials repository to pass continuous integration.**

 2. Next go to GitHub and use it to create a pull request that brings the changes associated with `landlab/landlab/master` into